JOIN LOGIN JOIN

 Three units that are rumored for the Legends pile are:

-- Hammerfall Bunker: also never really saw play, or rules that made sense.
-This big piece of terrain is even harder to use within the new terrain layouts for 10th and 11th editions.
+• Hammerfall Bunker: also never really saw play, or rules that made sense.
+This large area of terrain is even harder to use in the new terrain layouts for the 10th and 11th editions.

 Final Thoughts: Space Marines Legends Rumors Cut Both Firstborn and Primaris